ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 ### Workaround for Safari

-CoffeeShop worked great in all modern browsers we tested on in Windows including: Chrome, Edge, Firefox and Vivaldi but unfortunately failed in Safari which seemed strange since we're using [WebM](https://en.wikipedia.org/wiki/WebM) - the "open, royalty-free, media file format designed for the web"!
+CoffeeShop worked great in all modern browsers we tested on in Windows including: Chrome, Edge, Firefox and Vivaldi but unfortunately failed in Safari which seemed strange since we're using [WebM](https://en.wikipedia.org/wiki/WebM):

+> the open, royalty-free, media file format designed for the web!

-That's disappointing, so much for "open formats".
-Guess we'll have to switch to the format that all browsers support.
+So much for "open formats", guess we'll have to switch to the format that all browsers support.
-This information isn't readily available so I created a little script to detect the popular formats
+This information isn't readily available so I used this little script to detect which popular formats are supported in each browser:

 ```js
 const containers = ['webm', 'ogg', 'mp4', 'x-matroska', '3gpp', '3gpp2',